-Nursing Programs Available Through ASU-Jonesboro
+Nursing Programs Available Through A-State

-In addition to the previously listed programs, ASU-Jonesboro offers the Bachelor of Science in Nursing (RN-to-BSN Option).
-For information regarding this program, contact the ASU-Jonesboro nursing faculty at (870) 508-6113.
+In addition to the previously listed programs, A-State offers the Bachelor of Science in Nursing (RN-to-BSN Dual Delivery Hybrid Option).
+For information regarding this program, contact the A-State University Center at (870) 508-6267.